REST API

 Management API

-Authenticated with a management key (abner_ws_…), these endpoints manage everything in the workspace the key belongs to.
+Authenticated with a management key (abner_ws_…), these endpoints manage everything in the account the key belongs to.
 Reads return 200, creates 201, deletes 204.
 PATCH updates only the fields you send.

 Sites